 Dr. Daniel Almeida

-Dr. Almeida’s research includes issues relating to first-generation college students and using Social Network Analysis to study networks of relationships of faculty, staff, and students on college campuses.
-He is currently using qualitative methods to examine the intersection of various aspects of social identity and individuals results on the Gallup Strengths Finder.
+Dr. Almeida’s research includes issues relating to first-generation college students, and community college students.
+He uses Social Network Analysis to study networks of relationships of faculty, staff, and students on college campuses.
+He also uses qualitative methods to examine the intersection of various aspects of social identity and individuals results on Gallup’s Clifton Strengths assessment.

 Dr. Sonia H. Ramrakhiani

 Dr. Sonia H. Ramrakhiani is an Assistant Professor and Coordinator of the Master’s program in Counseling & Guidance in Student Affairs/Higher Education in the School of Education at Cal Poly, San Luis Obispo.
 Dr. Ramrakhiani teaches Introduction to Educational Inquiry in the Master's Program in Counseling and Guidance in Student Affairs.
 She received her B.A. in Psychology from St. Xavier's College, Mumbai; M.S. in Clinical Mental Health Counseling from Syracuse University, NY; Ph.D. in Counselor Education and Supervision from Old Dominion University, VA.

 She started her journey, as a teaching assistant at a school for children with special needs, called ADAPT - Able Disable All People Together (formerly known as The Spastic Society of India).
 Due to a lack of a counseling focus in India, she decided to apply to graduate programs in the United States for higher education.
 As a counselor, she has served in various roles and settings, including, outpatient, in-home and residential.
 She also worked with high school students in the Syracuse City School District, and helped in college readiness and preparation.